rohanshrma25/Data-Analysis-using-Postgres/README.md

 ```

+## Types of SQL Queries Used
+The SQL queries in this project employ various SQL techniques, including:

+* Window functions
+* Ranking functions
+* Joins and relationships
+* Aggregate functions
+* Filtering and conditional logic
+* Date functions

 ## Running Queries
 Open Data_Analysis.sql to find various SQL queries for analyzing the data.
 Execute these queries in your PostgreSQL environment to obtain insights such as